 Another way of submitting an article is…if you’re a graphic designer and/or know how to use a good program exceptionally well, is to create and design your own layout.
 Your article could be a half page, full page or any number page spread (see For Graphic Designers).
 But remember to use “good” design.
-And try to use good spelling, “grammer” and use “punk-u-A-shuns” correctly.
+And try to use good spelling, “grammer” and use “punk-u-A-shuns” as much as possible.
 This doesn't apply to interviews.

 The last way of submitting an article is by submitting a voice recording in MP3 format.
 However, you must speak in a clear, cohesive and concise voice so that there’s no question of what you’re trying to say or convey.
 So no talking like Snoop Dog or Larry the Cable Guy, but like Obama or Barbara Walters.
 The transcription will also be edited for grammatical correctness as much as possible unless it's an interview.

 You could send your files via e-mail — if it’s small enough.
 Anything larger than 50 mb, please inquire about our DropBox account.